y9san9/public-vault/content/content/digital-epidemic.md

 ## It's happening now!

 Average screen time in the world is 7 hours a day.
 That's average, guys...
 Not some max time.
+Huge part of that time is _dead time_: it doesn’t build memories, skills, relationships, or meaningful experiences.
+Just TikToks and stuff...
+That is why I made that analogy with sleep (but sleep _is actually_ useful).

 Of course a lot of you will work and that's also screen time.
 But average screen time for IT people is around 10-13 hours, so the claim still holds.
 We can argue about my methods of calculation and whether this is the actual average or not, but I think you agree that a certain group of people drastically reduced their free time.
 And this group of people is not small.

 I believe that we have this epidemic right now.
 Almost everyone in my bubble is a subject to this global change (though I agree it's just my bubble).
 I also must mention that the joy that devices give us demotivates doing real stuff.
 But it's already getting into the area of productivity bullshit, so I am not going to go deeper with this.